 (e) Keys for in-room service shall only be sold to guests between the hours of 9:00 a.m. until 12:00 midnight, Monday through Saturday.

-(Ord. of 9-7-1999, § 1(4-133))

 Sec.
 6-110.
 Local caterer or concessionaire; preferred caterer and concessionaire.

 (a) A local caterer or concessionaire may seek a license from the mayor and council for the sale of alcoholic beverages for consumption by the drink at catered affairs, provided such applicant meets all of the requirements of this chapter.
 Any person holding a preferred caterer and concessionaire license may operate as a local caterer or concessionaire and shall not be required to obtain a local caterer or concessionaire license.